 U.S. citizens, permanent residents, and international students may apply for fall or spring admission according to the following schedule:

 - Fall semester filing period: October 1 through May 1.

 - Spring semester filing period: August 1 through October 1.

 There are three rounds of application deadlines in the Fall semester filing period (for the Spring semester filing period, there is only one).
 The above dates are subject to change.
 Check the Graduate Business Programs website for the latest dates.

 Each applicant to the MSA program must submit the following documents:

 - California State University Application for Graduate or International Admission plus an application fee of $70

 - One official transcript from every college or university attended

-- The score on the GMAT (Graduate Management Admissions Test) or GRE (Graduate Record Examination).
+- GMAT (Graduate Management Admissions Test) or GRE (Graduate Record Examination) test results.
 The deadline to take the GMAT or GRE is May 1 for Fall admission and October 1 of the prior year for Spring admission.